tmk/tmk_keyboard/tmk_core/doc/keymap.md

 ### 0.2 Layer Precedence and Transparency
 Note that ***higher layers have priority in the layer stack***.
-The firmware starts at the topmost active layer, and works down to the bottom to find the an active keycode.
+The firmware starts at the topmost active layer, and works down to the bottom to find an active keycode.
 Once the search encounters any keycode other than **`KC_TRNS`** (transparent) on an active layer, the search is halted and the remaining lower layers aren't examined, even if they are active.

 **Note:** a layer must be activated before it may be included in the stack search.